fcf2/ML-Against-Invasive-Fungi/README.md

 Follow the steps below to reproduce the experiments and results.

 ### 1. Background Reading
-Read the foundational work on AI-Bind:
+Read the foundational work named AI-Bind:
 > **Improving the generalizability of protein-ligand binding predictions with AI-Bind**
 > DOI: [10.1038/s41467-023-37572-z](https://doi.org/10.1038/s41467-023-37572-z)